Entertainment rigging: Theatrical rigging

 Theatrical rigging, as the name suggests, is primarily used in theatrical venues for plays and musicals.
 It is a field encompassing electricians, riggers, and the fly crew.
 It involves the process of mounting lights, speakers, and effects, wiring them, and operating them throughout a show.

 Mounting systems

 In theatrical rigging, there are two main types of systems, and a venue may have one or a mix of both for hanging equipment.
-The main difference between them is one has the worker go up to the workspace at the ceiling and the other where the workspace comes down to the worker on floor level.
+One has the worker go up to the workspace at the ceiling, and the other has the workspace come down to the worker on floor level.

 Dead hung

-Dead hung systems are systems where the rigging points such as pipes (called "battens") are fixed to the ceiling or wall either in individual lines or combined into a grid.
+Dead hung systems are systems where the rigging points such as pipes (called "battens") are fixed to the ceiling or wall, either in individual lines or combined into a grid.
 Because they cannot be moved, they are "dead".
-Fly systems require a large space above the stage to store the equipment which is why this method is usually found in/over the house because of space requirements.
+Fly systems require a large space above the stage to store the equipment, which is why this method is usually found in/over the house because of space requirements.
 It is also commonly used in school theaters because of its affordability.
 These systems are usually accessed with ladders and hydraulic lifts, or by catwalks.